PerparimUiO/Java/Chapter2 - Fundamental Data Types.md

 </p>
 </details>

 ***

 ## Write a program that helps a person decide whether to buy a hybrid car.

 Your pro gram’s inputs should be:

- • `The cost of a new car`
+-`The cost of a new car`
- • `The estimated miles driven per year`
+-`The estimated miles driven per year`
- • `The estimated gas price`
+-`The estimated gas price`
- • `The efficiency in miles per gallon`
+-`The efficiency in miles per gallon`
- • `The estimated re-sale value after 5 years`
+-`The estimated re-sale value after 5 years`
 Compute the total cost of owning the car for five years.
 (For simplicity, we will not take the cost of financing into account.)
 Obtain realistic prices for a new and used hybrid and a comparable car from the Web.